hmerritt/discord-encryption/README.md

 ## IMPORTANT
 This plugin is still in early development and noticeable bugs will most likely appear
  - On start the lock button may not appear - to solve this just open another channel and reopen the desired chat and the button should reinitialize

+## TODO
+ - Add interface option to change encryption / decryption password in the app

 ### Encrypted Message
 ![Context](https://i.imgur.com/s8CYNJK.png)